Score-based Generative Diffusion Models for Social Recommendations: THE PROPOSED METHOD

-\end{small}where $\lambda(t)$ is empirically set to 1 based on experimental results.
+\end{small}where $\lambda(t)$ is empirically set to 1 based on experiments.

-\textit{\textbf{SDE Instantiation.}} Despite the universality of the score-based generative paradigm, it is essential to adopt specific designs for the drift coefficient $\mathbf{f}(\boldsymbol{x}, t)$ and diffusion coefficient $g(t)$ to instantiate the SGM into practice. to instantiate the SGM in practice.
+\textit{\textbf{SDE Instantiation.}} Despite the universality of the score-based generative paradigm, it is essential to adopt specific designs for the drift coefficient $\mathbf{f}(\boldsymbol{x}, t)$ and diffusion coefficient $g(t)$ to instantiate the SGM into practice.
 To this end, we implement the drift and diffusion coefficients using two widely adopted formulations: the \textbf{Variance Exploding (VE) SDE}, a continuous form of the Score Matching with Langevin Dynamics (SMLD)~\cite{song2019generative} model, and the \textbf{Variance Preserving (VP) SDE}, a continuous form of the well-known Denoising Diffusion Probabilistic Models~\cite{ho2020denoising}.
 Specifically, the forward processes of these two SDEs are formalized as follows:

 where $\sigma(t)$ and $\beta(t)$ represent the predefined noise scalers.
-The reverse processes of these SDEs can be obtained via Eq.~\eqref{eq:SDE_reverse_con}.
+The reverse processes of the SDEs can be obtained via Eq.~\eqref{eq:SDE_reverse_con}.

 Besides, another challenge in implementing the SGM with specific SDEs lies in the computation of the denoising score function ${\nabla}_{\mathbf{x}_{t}}{\log p_{t}(\mathbf{x}_{t} | \mathbf{x}_{0} )}$, which is an indispensable part of the reverse process.
 Fortunately, the specifications of the drift and diffusion coefficients enable a closed-form solution for the Gaussian transition kernel $p_{t}(\mathbf{x_t}|\mathbf{x_0})$, facilitating an efficient training process. \begin{small}